 Paint brands are guilty…

 We believe that paint brands are guilty.
 Guilty in making people believe that colour samples are cheap.
-Take a walk down to your nearest Dulux stockist and they will offer paint charts free of charge.
-This is probably one of the reasons why customers think they can get a Pantone swatch or chart free of charge.
+Take a walk down to your nearest paint stockist, and they will offer paint charts from Dulux and others, free of charge.
+This is probably one reason why customers think they can get a Pantone swatch or chart free of charge.

 Paint charts aren’t cheap to produce; however, the retailer can recoup the costs in the price of the paint they sell.
-With Pantone, they are only selling the colour standard, not the products made from that colour so the same pricing model cannot be used.
+With Pantone, the colour standard is the product sale, not the products made from that colour.
+Consequently, the same pricing model cannot be used.

 How Pantone inks differ